Leopard gecko: Distribution and habitat

-The native habitat of the leopard gecko includes the rocky, dry grassland, and desert regions of south-Asian Afghanistan, Pakistan, north-west India, western Nepal, and some parts of Iran.
+The native habitat of the leopard gecko includes the rocky, dry grassland, and desert regions of south-Asia: it is naturally found in Afghanistan, Pakistan, Northwest India, western Nepal, and some parts of Iran.

 Leopard geckos inhabit arid and semi-arid areas with sparse vegetation and clay or sandy soils, as well as rocky habitat where crevices can be used as shelter.
 They reportedly avoid areas where the primary substrate is sand.
 Leopard geckos may also be found in arid forests of Nepal and Pakistan, and are reported to shelter under loose bark of trees in these environments.
-Winter temperatures within the range of the leopard gecko can be quite low, below 10 C, forcing the animals underground into semi-hibernation, called brumation, living on fat reserves.
+Winter temperatures within the range of the leopard gecko may drop below 10 C, forcing the animals underground into brumation to live on its fat reserves.

 The Aravalli Biodiversity Park in Delhi, India, is a habitat populated by leopard gecko.